ianrastall/text-utils/tutorials/ada/tutorial-ada-10.md

 > "Ada's controlled types transform memory management from a source of bugs into a reliable engineering tool.
 With controlled types, you don't have to worry about manual cleanup—you can focus on what your program does rather than how it manages resources."

 Memory management is a fundamental part of programming, but with Ada, it's simple and safe.
 Whether you're building a simple calculator or a complex home automation system, Ada's controlled types ensure that your resources are always properly managed.
 This means your code is simpler, safer, and less prone to errors.

-As you continue your Ada journey, remember that memory management isn't just for experts—it's a fundamental part of writing reliable code.
-With Ada's controlled types, you can write code that's both powerful and easy to understand, even as a beginner.
-So go forth and build—your memory-managed applications are waiting to be created!